TranPhucVinh/Cplusplus/Data structure/Vector/Vector and class.md

     }
 }
 ```
-We must cast to int to display as ``uint8_t`` ist mostly treated as a char type, which can lead to unexpected behavior when printing.
+We must cast to int to display as ``uint8_t`` is mostly treated as a char type, which can lead to unexpected behavior when printing.

 **Must not access vector as class method:**
 ```cpp